madeso/spelsylt2018/README.md

 Day 11 (Thursday): 4h.
 Improved sprites and level.
 Added dust particles and basic parallax background support.
 Also added head graphics.

 Day 12 (Friday): 3h.
 Merged restart and load level functions and fixed hot reloading when reloading map.
 Player drop mustache now when hurt.

+Day 13 (Saturday): 2h.
+Can pickup stache now.
+Gameover if it's not picked up in the timeframe.